 - In 2021 deforestation of the Amazon in Brazil rose to its highest level in 15 years.

 - The Amazon is the largest rainforest on Earth and covers an area of 6.7 million square kilometers.

 - The Amazon currently stores an estimated 123 billion tons of carbon.

 - The Amazon provides a habitat for 2.5 million species of insects and thousands of species of animals.

 What You Can Do

-To play your part in reducing the demand for meat products you can reduce or remove meat from your diet.
-Without the demand, landowners will not profit from clearing and destroying the rainforest in the way they currently do.
-You can also support organizations, either practically or financially, that are working to protect the wildlife of the rainforest, are working towards policy change, or are advocating for the Indigenous people of the region.
+To play your part in reducing the demand for meat products you can shift to a plant-rich diet.
+Without the demand, landowners will not profit from clearing and destroying the rainforest.
+You can also support organizations and Indigenous groups that safeguard the region.